 Test-prep companies are dimly aware of this disconnect, but their solution is to apply the same kinds of methods teachers use in high school.
 Treating the ACT as an adjunct to academic coursework, they throw grammar textbooks at students for the English, encourage close and deep comprehension for Reading, and review 1,001 formulas for Science–in spite of the fact that such mastery would take years and that most of these things are not even tested on the actual ACT or SAT.
 Perhaps even worse, most test-prep companies do not give students actual tests to prepare with.
-If you are taking practice tests with simulations from Academic Approach or Princeton Review, you are trying to learn how to play the piano with broken keys.
+If you are taking practice tests with simulations, you are trying to learn how to play the piano with broken keys.

 The only way to learn the strategies and rules for the ACT is to practice with real ACTs.
 We have and use all actual and distributed ACTs since 1996.
 Our researchers have derived rules and strategies of the ACT from rigorous question-by-question, passage-by-passage, answer-by-answer analysis of more than 25,000 questions.
 It turns out that there are remarkable consistencies and patterns that emerge on test after test.
 It turns out that you don’t need to memorize 1,001 science formulas.
 You only need to learn a few dozen rules.
 The trick, of course, is understanding and applying these rules.
 But with expert support, your student can make 7+ point gains on the ACT and 250+ point gains on the SAT in less than 4 months.